Aljaaiz/Js-Random-Quote-Generator/README.md

 # Js-Random-Quote-Generator
-An app that generate Random quotes upon press the generate button
+An app that generate Random quotes upon pressing the generate button